 Our planning and funding decisions balance the goal of improving the health of the whole population in our district with managing the ongoing service needs of the community.

-- Building partnerships with service providers, Government agencies and other DHBs;
+- building partnerships with service providers, Government agencies and other district agencies;

 - Engaging with our stakeholders and community;

 - Leading the development of new service plans and strategies in health priority areas;

 - prioritising and implementing national health and disability policies and strategies in relation to local need;

 - undertaking and managing contractual agreements with service providers; and

 Through our Planning and Funding Division, we enter into service agreements or arrangements with the organisations or individuals who can best provide the health and disability services required to meet the needs of our population, achieve our objectives and enhance efficiencies across the whole of the health system.